Icex0/HDshop/README.md

   - Origin (Origin: attacker.com) dynamically set by user request > Access-Control-Allow-Origin: attacker.com
 - ⚠️ **Outdated Swagger-UI (3.25.0) leads to XSS**
   - Example: http://localhost:3000/api-docs/?configUrl=https://xss.smarpo.com/test.json
+  - Something can also be said about the documentation being public
 - 🛠️ **CSRF (Cross-Site Request Forgery) on any request**
   - There are no anti-CSRF tokens and the session cookie has SameSite none
 - 📂 **LFI - Local file inclusion**